 One key change to your organization can triple your processing capacity, increase productivity, and reduce the cost of storage space.
-This change is called ‘digitalization’ – the conversion of paper documents to digital files.
+Digitization, better known as, the conversion of paper documents to digital files.

-While paper itself isn't going anywhere, its use in any office process is no longer an unquestionable fact.
-The clear majority of processes can benefit from digital conversion, reducing the number of times an individual document has to be physically handled.
+While paper itself isn’t going anywhere, its use in any office process is no longer an unquestionable fact.
+The clear majority of processes can benefit from digital conversion.
+By, reducing the number of times an individual document has to be physically handled.